 Known not only for this lovely street with old-fashioned charm, Nuttari district is mostly famous for its expertise in fermentation.
 With the making of sake of course, but also miso, beer or even koji (the fungus used in the production of sake).
 To learn more about these specialties and to end a day spent immersing myself in Niigata’s local life, I still had two addresses on my to-visit list: Nuttari Beer Pub and the Furumachi Kouji Factory shop.

 Nuttari beer pub is a small bar with just a couple of seats attached to the brewery of the same name.
-On the menu there are about seven beers brewed on-site and a few snacks.
+On the menu, there are about seven beers brewed on-site and a few snacks.
 Even though the names of the beers are written in English, their description in Japanese made it difficult to make a decision.
 But that was before both the staff and other customers lent me a hand!
 While the bartender offered me a sample to try some lager beer, my table neighbor recommended an amber beer named the Milky Pale Ale that I decide to order.
 Even though we didn’t understand each other very well, the pub owner was eager to chat and offered me a few pickled vegetables.
-Nuttari is small pub where you can spend a good time while sipping on a local quality beer!
+Nuttari is a small pub where you can spend a good time while sipping on a local quality beer!

 If you still have some time left to wander around, feel free to drop by the shop next door specializing in miso products.
-Or if, like me, you need to catch a train from Niigata Station, it is only a 15-minute walk from there, mostly straight ahead, with your arms filled with local souvenirs.
+Or if like me, you need to catch a train from Niigata Station, it is only a 15-minute walk from there, mostly straight ahead, with your arms filled with local souvenirs.